brianguenter/FastDifferentiation.jl/docs/src/benchmarks.md

 # Comparison of FD with other AD algorithms
 See [Benchmarks.jl](https://github.com/brianguenter/Benchmarks) for the benchmark code used to generate this table.

+I believe the benchmarks reflect the best way to use each package.
+However, I am not an expert in any of these packages.
+For some of the benchmarks I have not yet figured out how to correctly and efficiently compute all the derivatives.

+A notable case is Zygote which has unusually slow timings.
+It is possible it is not being used as efficiently as possible.

+If you are expert in any of these packages please submit a PR to fill in, improve, or correct a benchmark.

+The benchmarks test the speed of gradients, Jacobians, Hessians, and the ability to exploit sparsity in the derivative.
+The last problem, `ODE`, also compares the AD algorithms to a hand optimized Jacobian.

+When determining which AD algorithm to use keep in mind the limitations of **FD**.
+The total operation count of your expression should be less than 10⁵.
+You may get reasonable performance for expressions as large as 10⁶ operations but expect very long compile times.
+FD does not support conditionals which involve the differentiation variables (yet).
+The other algorithms do not have these limitations.

+These timings are just for evaluating the derivative function.
+They do not include preprocessing time to generate either the function or auxiliary data structures that make the evaluation more efficient.

+The times in each row are normalized to the shortest time in that row.
+The fastest algorithm will have a relative time of 1.0 and all other algorithms will have a time ≥ 1.0.
+Smaller numbers are better.

 | Function | FD sparse | FD dense | ForwardDiff | ReverseDiff | Enzyme | Zygote |
 |---------|-----------|----------|-------------|-------------|--------|--------|
 | Rosenbrock Hessian | **1.00** | 75.60 | 571669.52 | 423058.61 | [^notes] | 1015635.96 |